Our Policies and Approach

 Strict Wastewater Management

-The Suntory Group established voluntary standards for waste water that are equally or stricter than the legal regulations and manages quality so that we may release waste water in a state as close to nature as possible.
-Waste water from our plants is first purified using anaerobic waste water treatment facilities* and other equipment before it is released into sewers and rivers.
-Inspectors use measuring equipment to take daily readings of things like water quality under a constant monitoring regime.
+Suntory Group established voluntary standards for wastewater that are equal to or stricter than the legal requirements to ensure that wastewater is returned to nature in a state as close to natural as possible.
+Wastewater from our plants is first purified using anaerobic wastewater treatment facilities* and other equipment before it is released into sewage systems or rivers.
+To maintain these standards, we conduct continuous monitoring with measuring devices and daily water quality inspections by personnel.

 *A treatment method that decomposes pollutants using microbes (anaerobic bacteria)